Arielliv/wix_flutter_workshop/README.md

 </details>

+##### Items Provider
-- `items` provider will hold all of our `crud` logic against the server
+`items` provider will hold all of our `CRUD` (create, read, update, delete) logic against our server

-- we will use `auth` and `user` that we got when we loged in , so we will have permissions over the items
+we will be useing `auth` and `user` that we got when we loged in, that way we could have permissions over the each item

-- copy the code from here :arrow_down:
+copy the code from here :arrow_down:

 <details>
     <summary>items.dart</summary>